arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 For the same reason, although the monadic function type signature `A -> IO<B>` signals that it expects a simple `A` value, `Apply` feeds it with an `IO<A>`: this is because this value is the result of the previously executed monadic function.
 It's monads all the way down.

-The implementatio of `Apply` is only apparently intimidating:
+The implementation of `Apply` is only apparently intimidating:

 ```csharp
 IO<B> Apply<A, B>(this Func<A, IO<B>> f, IO<A> a) =>